s-gryt/sgryt.com/_posts/2024-07-09-dependency-inversion-principle-in-lambda.md

 ## Cost Optimization in Serverless Architectures: The Role of Dependency Inversion

-When optimizing serverless systems for cost, developers focus on reducing unnecessary resource consumption and enhancing operational efficiency. [**Cold starts**](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#cold-start-latency)—the delay when AWS Lambda functions initialize—are one of the key factors that affect both performance and cost.
+When optimizing serverless systems for cost, developers focus on reducing unnecessary resource consumption and enhancing operational efficiency. [**Cold starts**](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#cold-start-latency) - the delay when AWS Lambda functions initialize - are one of the key factors that affect both performance and cost.
 Lambda charges are based on the duration of the function's execution, including the cold start time.

 To address this, Lambda functions should be optimized to minimize the cold start latency.
 Using **Dependency Inversion Principle (DIP)** in the design of Lambda functions can help here by allowing better separation of concerns and reducing unnecessary dependencies.